rafsunsheikh/rafsunsheikh.github.io/_pages/about.md

 ---
 Hello!

-I'm Rafsun, a Computer Science student with interest in Machine Learning, Natural Language Processing, Computer Vision and Blockchain.
+I'm Rafsun, a PhD student at the University of Newcastle, Australia.

+My research is based on Artificial Intelligence, Blockchain and Cybersecurity.

 I have completed my Bachelor of Science in Computer Science and Engineering from Military Institutue of Science and Technology ([MIST](https://mist.ac.bd/)), Dhaka, Bangladesh.
 My Bachelor thesis was based on Computer vision and I was supervised my Professor [Muhammad Nazrul Islam](https://mist.ac.bd/department/cse/facultyMembers/lt_col_muhammad_nazrul_islam_phd-47).
 I have served in the [Bangladesh Army](https://www.army.mil.bd/) as a Captain for 8+ years.
 I love to play Basketball, Badminton and Cricket in my free time.